picturamundi/keyboard-layouts/README.md

 The layout achieves this conversion by mapping a QWERTY key's position to the QWERTY letter which occupies the position of that same key in the Dvorak layout.

-[^1]: This layout originally included a number of other additional features for typing tricky caracters from various european languages, such as guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
+[^1]: This layout originally included a number of other additional features for typing tricky characters from various European languages, such as guillemets, non-breaking spaces, and narrow non-breaking spaces following certain punctuation marks.
 For various reasons, I now believe it is preferable to implement these features using text-replacement software, rather than baking them into keyboard firmware itself.

+## Arabic - Vowelized

+`Arabic - Vowelized` facilitates typing vowelized Arabic text on a QWERTY keyboard.
+Below is a summary of its 4 core features:

+1. Based on QWERTY: `s` key outputs `س`, `n` key outputs `ن`, etc.
+2. Reduces the use of modifier keys for vowels and other diacritics.
+    - Vowels are accessible without mods: `a` key outputs _fatha_ ` ـَ`, `i` key outputs _kasra_ `ـِ`, etc.
+    - Typing a _hamsa_ `ء` before letters _alif_ `ا`, _alif maqsuura_`ى`, or _waw_ `و`, will produce the corresponding characters with a _hamsa_ diacritic: `أ ئ ؤ`.
+    - Modifiers continue to be used for `إ` (`Shift-i`) and nuntation `ـً ـٍ ـٌ` (`Opt-a`, `Opt-i`, `Opt-u`).
+3. Aims to be phonetically intuitive in how long vowels, double consonants, and pharyngeal consonants are typed.
+    - Long vowels: typing `aa` will output a long a vowel `ـَا`, typing `oo` will output a long o vowel `ـَوْ`, etc.
+    - Double consonants: typing `tt` will output `تّ`, etc.
+    - Pharyngeal consonants: while lowercase `s` will output `س`, uppercase `S` will output  `ص`, etc.
+4. Includes QWERTY-Commands: shortcuts like `Cmd-c` and `Cmd-v` still work.

+Keep in mind that this layout was created with specifically the Shuwa dialect of Arabic in mind.
+Among other things, this explains why the letter `ق` is mapped to `g` instead of `q`, or why there are long o and long e vowels.